Keith Newman

 Content creation that counts

-Keith Newman: Writer, freelance journalist, published author, poet, b 1954.
+Keith Newman (wiki link): Writer, freelance journalist, published author, producer and poet, b 1954.

-.
-He was also Best Magazine Feature Writer, IC&T, Qantas Media Awards 2004; Telecommunications Users Association (TUANZ ) Journalist of the Year 2004, finalist 2005 and 2006 and finalist MPA Business Journalist of the Year 2005.
+, Best Magazine Feature Writer, IC&T, Qantas Media Awards 2004 and Telecommunications Users Association (TUANZ ) Journalist of the Year 2004.

 Keith was raised in Feilding in the central North Island of New Zealand.
 He trained as a reporter and from the age of 17 working on newspapers in Palmerston North and Waipukurau before joining the old NZBC as a radio and TV journalist.
 He spent two and a half years in Sydney managing and promoting rock bands before returning to Palmerston North in the late 1970s to start entertainment magazine Get Up 'n Go.
 He moved to Auckland in 1984 after a life changing Christian experience and worked again in radio, and as a feature writer and sub editor.

-He's writing a book on the New Zealand music scene in the 60s & 70s based around the band Human Instinct.
-He has written liner notes for the Human Instinct Best Of CD and guitar legend Doug Jerebine's (Jesse Harper) Guitar Absolution CD released on Kissing Spell in the US as well as Billy T.K's Powerhouse Lost Tapes CD.
+Keith has written five self-published poetry books, produced two CDs with his words put to music and written liner notes for the Human Instinct Best Of CD, guitar legend Doug Jerebine's (Jesse Harper) Guitar Absolution CD released on Kissing Spell in the US as well as Billy T.K's Powerhouse Lost Tapes CD.

 If you would like to commission Keith or his company Ministry of Words Ltd to write for you click here for more details or email: wordman@wordworx.co.nz